awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md

 ## Creating a single\-region trail<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single"></a>

 The following command creates a single\-region trail\.
 The specified Amazon S3 bucket must already exist and have the appropriate CloudTrail permissions applied\.
-For more information, see [Amazon S3 Bucket Policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.
+For more information, see [Amazon S3 bucket policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.

 ```
 aws cloudtrail create-trail --name my-trail --s3-bucket-name my-bucket
 ```

-For more information, see [CloudTrail Trail Naming Requirements](cloudtrail-trail-naming-requirements.md)\.
+For more information, see [CloudTrail trail naming requirements](cloudtrail-trail-naming-requirements.md)\.

 The following is example output\.